Gourpe23/MillPlus/README.md

 Copyright (c) 2024.
 Mill+ All Rights Reserved.
 This work is protected by copyright laws and international treaties.

-Authors: Gorka Urbikain Pelayo, Daniel Olvera Trejo, Luis Norberto López de Lacalle, Alex Elías Zuñiga
+Authors: Gorka Urbikain Pelayo, Daniel Olvera Trejo

 Purpose
 Mill+ is a computational tool created to optimize milling processes by addressing common challenges such as vibration mitigation, productivity improvement, and surface quality control.
 By leveraging machining dynamics and intuitive simulations, Mill+ enables users to: